dusk-gg/dusk/docs/docs/quick-start.md

 You can also make much fancier games than Tic Tac Toe.
 Rune supports games with real-time multiplayer, complex physics, beautiful graphics and much more!

 Here are some good places to start:

-- If you want some inspiration for your next game, we really recommend [checking out the example games](/docs/examples/games)!
+- Get some inspiration by looking at the [example games](/docs/examples/games)
-- Building games is more fun when you're part of a community, join the [Rune Discord server](https://discord.gg/rune-devs).
+- Game dev is more fun as part of a community, join the [Rune Discord server](https://discord.gg/rune-devs)
-- If your game is ready to be published to the big Rune community, check out [how to publish your game](publishing/publishing-your-game.md).
+- Learn how Rune works underneath by diving into [game state syncing](how-it-works/syncing-game-state.md)
-- Want to better understand how Rune works underneath?
-See our explanation of [game state syncing](how-it-works/syncing-game-state.md).
+- See the Creator Fund details and how to [make money with Rune](publishing/making-money.md)